rackerlabs/otter/doc/data_flow.rst

 Access
 ^^^^^^

-The user-specified information is accessed and modified through the model store.
-The main user of the model store is the REST API, but the controller also uses it to access the config (to enforce limits on how many servers can be started or shut down) and the launch config (to actually tell the launch config to start servers).
+The user-specified information is accessed and modified by the user via the REST API.

+It is also accessed (but not modified) by the controller, which needs the config (to enforce limits on how many servers can be started or shut down) and the launch config (to actually tell the launch config to start servers).

 Group State information